syncfusion-content/xamarin-docs/Xamarin/SfRotator/Adding-Looping-and-Delays.md

 ---
 layout: post
-title: Adding Looping and Delays in Syncfusion Rotator control for Xamarin.Forms
+title: Looping and Delays in Syncfusion Rotator control.
 description: Learn how to set the autoplay option, loop the items, enable Text Area  and choose the navigation direction in Rotator control for Xamarin.Forms
 platform: xamarin
 control: Rotator